Squirrel/Squirrel.Windows/docs/getting-started.md

 }
 ```

-* Use NuGet Package Explorer (or any other way) to create a NuGet package for your app.
+* Use NuGet Package Explorer (or any other way) to create a NuGet package (.nupkg) from a .nuspec for your app.
 Make sure that package doesn't have any dependencies.
 Here's a good example package:

 ![](http://cl.ly/image/261D2x2X1e3G/content#png)